 Head injuries take many forms.
 They can be as simple as minor bruising and skin lacerations, to a concussion, fractured skull or traumatic brain injury.
 Even the most minor of head injuries create lifelong symptoms such as headaches, dizziness, and vision problems.
 More serious head injuries can cause death or permanent disability.
 Currently there are over 1.7 million new people that are suffering from a traumatic brain injury.
 If your head injury is due to someone else’s negligence, you may be entitled to compensation.
-The attorneys at Greenwald Law Firm want to help you get the compensation you deserve.
+The Shreveport personal injury attorneys at Greenwald Law Firm want to help you get the compensation you deserve.
 Whether it was a head injury at work, or any other type of head injury claim, we are prepared to fight for you.
 This Head Injury Compensation Claim Guide may help you navigate the process.

 What Are Common Causes Of Head Injury?

 Another common cause of head injury is slips or falls.
 To receive head injury compensation for these injuries, the slip or fall must have been due to the negligence of another entity or person.
-For example, a department store may have forgotten to put up a sign around a ceiling leak which produced a puddle on the floor. .
+For example, a department store may have forgotten to put up a sign around a ceiling leak that produced a puddle on the floor.
 If you slipped as a result of this, you would be entitled to recover compensation.
 Or perhaps you work at a construction site and someone forgot to secure a heavy item that fell on your head.
 A construction accident injury lawyer would be able to advise you on how to receive compensation.
 Violence or assaults are also common causes of head injuries.
 If you are hit in the head, you could fall unconscious and sustain serious brain damage.

 Head injuries frequently occur from work accidents.
-Concussion experts estimate that nearly 24% of head injuries are work related.
+Concussion experts estimate that nearly 24% of head injuries are work-related.
 In most cases, head injuries sustained in the workplace are resolved with workers compensation claims.

 Finally, sports-related accidents also frequently cause head injuries.
 Although many sports require helmets, head injuries may still occur.
 They can be devastating.